Dalas121/Heir_2_The_Throne/README.md

 - to ensure your scenario's ToD reflects the overworld, use `{SCHEDULE_DYNAMIC $current_time}`
 - to ensure all companions get recalled properly, please use `{RECALL_KONRAD_AND_COMPANIONS $x $y}`
  - companions need custom dialogue in many scenarios, to help them feel alive!
  - right now Moremirmu and an unnamed Ulf are planned to be options in Phase 1, and Kalenz is planned to be an option in Phase 2.
-There will probably be more.
+There will be more, especially in Phase 1.

 //--------------------
 // DIFFICULTY